Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 <br>

 This error means that BEAST2 could not identify one of the components of the analysis in the XML file.
 We have helpfully highlighted the important part of the error message in [Figure 4](#errorPackage).
-It shows which component is unidentified, in this example the class _morphmodels.evolution.substitutionmodel.LewisMK_, as well as the program's closest guess for what the component could be, here _beastlabs.inference.ML_.
+It shows which component is unidentified, in this example the class _morphmodels.evolution.substitutionmodel.LewisMK_, as well as the program's closest guess for what the component could be, here _beastlabs.inference.ML_ (what class exactly BEAST2 guesses here will depend on which packages you have installed).
 BEAST2 also shows you roughly where the reference to the missing component was found within the hierarchical structure of the XML file (here it is the substitution model, inside the site model, inside the tree likelihood, and so on).

 There are two main causes for this error: